Reviews You Can Rely On

 How much are you willing to spend?

 There are systems out there that range widely in price.
-Some of the best options are typically more expensive with their own set of pros and cons.
-Chemical water treatment is by far one of the cheapest options, but comes with the caveat that it'll change the taste of your water, won't get rid of particulates, and requires a waiting period.
-Other options can rise into the hundreds of dollars like the MSR Guardian.
-This is like the Porsche of water filters that can do pretty much everything.
-So what are you willing to invest?
-Be sure to look at our Best Buy and budget recommendations, as well as comparing each model's performance to its price.
+Some of the best options are typically more expensive, with their own pros and cons.
+Chemical water treatment is by far one of the cheapest options, but it comes with the caveat that it'll change the taste of your water, won't get rid of particulates, and requires a waiting period.
+Other options, like the MSR Guardian, can rise to hundreds of dollars.
+This is like the Porsche of water filters that can do almost everything.
+So, what are you willing to invest?
+Be sure to look at our Best Buy and budget recommendations and compare each model's performance to its price.

 What's in your Filter?

-In your filter, there will be some filtration media that eliminates microorganisms and other contaminants from your water.
+In your filter, some filtration media will eliminate microorganisms and other contaminants from your water.
 Some filters also have activated carbon.
-Below we educate you on the different types you might come across in your shopping.
+Below, we educate you on the different types you might come across in your shopping.

 Filter Media

 Ceramic: This is an earthen material (yes, the same kind of stuff your favorite coffee mug is made out of) that has a long life and can be cleaned many times before being replaced.
 Unfortunately, it can get clogged easily.
 But on the bright side, scraping it clean is easy.
-Ceramic filters can also come with a carbon core, which helps to remove chemicals from water.
+Ceramic filters can also come with a carbon core, which helps remove water chemicals.

-Fiberglass: A material that is more fragile than ceramic, but still effective at eliminating particles.
+Fiberglass: A more fragile material than ceramic but still effective at eliminating particles.

 Hollow Fiber: Made up of hollow U-shaped microtubes, this filter allows water through tiny pores and into the core, where pathogens are strained out.